Sayragul Sauytbay: Sweden

 Sayragul Sauytbay with the Mayor of Nuremberg at the International Human Rights Award ceremony in Nuremberg on 15 May 2022.
 Photo: Magnus Fiskesjö.

 On 2 June 2019, after the intercession of the United Nations, she flew to Sweden where she was given political asylum.

 Sayragul was chosen as an International Woman of Courage on 4 March 2020 by the US Secretary of State, Mike Pompeo.

 German-language book Die Kronzeugin, which appeared in mid 2020, was written by Alexandra Cavelius on the basis of interviews with Sayragul.
 An English translation of the book, in which Sayragul describes her experiences in a Xinjiang province internment camp, was published by Scribe in May 2021 under the title, The Chief Witness: Escape from China's Modern-day Concentration Camps.
 Since then, there are editions of the book in several other languages, including Swedish.

 In 2020, Sayragul said that she was being constantly harassed by the "long arm of China", receiving "death threats from Chinese callers".
 In 2021 she said that her family in China was subject to constant surveillance and unable to contact her.

 In early 2021, Sayragul won the Nuremberg International Human Rights Award.
 A jury member noted that the reason for this was that "despite constant threats and attempts at intimidation, she gave fearless testimony and stood up for the Muslim minorities in China with admirable courage"; the jury also wanted to draw public attention to the persecution of minorities and to recognize the advocacy of women for human rights.
-Because of the coronavirus pandemic, the award ceremony was delayed to 15 May 2022.
+Because of the COVID-19 pandemic, the award ceremony was delayed to 15 May 2022.
 The formal jury motivation for the prize can be found in English and German, at the site of the City of Nuremberg dedicated to the International Human Rights Prize.
 The prize ceremony was held on 15 May 2022.

 In 2021, Sayragul participated among other survivors, as a witness in the public hearings of the Uyghur Tribunal in London, and contributed answers to hearing questions, and a statement.

 Reaction by China

-Chinese authorities denied the claims by Sayragul, stating that she had fled abroad after being suspected of fraud, that she had never worked in or been detained in any "vocational education and training center" (Note: The Chinese term for the Xinjiang internment camp), and that "her words about seeing people tortured cannot be true".
+Chinese authorities denied the claims by Sayragul, stating that she had fled abroad after being suspected of fraud, that she had never worked in or been detained in any "vocational education and training center", (Note: The Chinese term for the Xinjiang internment camp) and that "her words about seeing people tortured cannot be true".